DezzaT got a reaction from Divina Gl in Investing remotely - Getting to view properties before they're gone?

 But no, there's no official scheme you need to be a member of as a hands-off landlord.

-DerekT got a reaction from kalok in Help!
+DezzaT got a reaction from Kalok in Help!
 "Director’s board resolution approving terms of the lender’s offer..."

 Your solicitor should be able to confirm what's required, but my understanding is some typed up minutes of a 'board meeting' would be sufficient.